 What does a PACT session look like?

 Your experience during a PACT session may differ somewhat from what you would experience in other forms of couple therapy.
-Key features of this approach include:
+Key features of this approach may include:

 • Your therapist will focus on moment-to-moment shifts in your face, body, and voice, and ask you to pay close attention to these as a couple.